-Nir Zuk is one of our founders and has served as our Chief Technology Officer and as a member of our board of directors since March 2005.
+Nir Zuk is one of our founders and has served as our Chief Technical Officer and as a member of our board of directors since March 2005.
 From April 2004 to March 2005, Mr. Zuk was Chief Security Technologist at Juniper.
-From September 2002 until its acquisition by Juniper in April 2004, Mr. Zuk was Chief Technology Officer at NetScreen Technologies, Inc., a provider of ASIC-based Internet security systems.
-In December 1999, Mr. Zuk co-founded OneSecure, Inc., a provider of prevention and detection appliances, and was Chief Technical Officer until its acquisition by NetScreen in September 2002.
-From 1994 to 1999, Mr. Zuk served in several technical roles, including Principal Engineer at Check Point Software Technologies Ltd., an enterprise software security company.
+From September 2002 until its acquisition by Juniper in April 2004, Mr. Zuk was Chief Technical Officer at NetScreen Technologies, Inc., a provider of ASIC-based Internet security systems.
+In December 1999, Mr. Zuk founded OneSecure, Inc., a provider of prevention and detection appliances, and was Chief Technical Officer until its acquisition by NetScreen in September 2002.
+From 1994 to 1999, Mr. Zuk was a Principal Engineer at Check Point Software Technologies Ltd., an enterprise software security company.
 Mr. Zuk attended Tel Aviv University where he studied Mathematics.
 Mr. Zuk was selected to serve on our board of directors because of the perspective and experience he brings as one of our founders and as one of our largest stockholders, as well as his extensive experience with network security companies.

-Rajiv Batra is one of our founders and has served as our Vice President, Engineering since March 2006.
-From July 2005 to March 2006, Mr. Batra was Vice President, Engineering at Juniper.
+Rajiv Batra has served as our Vice President, Engineering since March 2006.
+From July 2005 to March 2006, Mr. Batra was Vice President, Engineering at Juniper Networks.
 From 2000 until its acquisition by Juniper in 2005, Mr. Batra was Vice President, Engineering at Peribit Networks.
 Mr. Batra holds a B.Tech. in Electrical Engineering from the Indian Institute of Technology, Kanpur, and an M.S. in Computer Science from the University of Wisconsin-Madison.